murchie85/CICD_ESSENTIALS/LAB2-JENKINS/README.md

 Invoke-WebRequest -Uri $url -UseDefaultCredentials -UseBasicParsing | Select-Object -ExpandProperty content > C:\Users\adam\Documents\jenkins\output.json
 ```

-4. Now add a git repo like we did the last time - first go to github login, and click create project and follow the steps
+* Now add a git repo like we did the last time - first go to github login, and click create project and follow the steps
-5. Upload this git repo (should be in the steps when you create a new GIT project)
+* Upload this git repo (should be in the steps when you create a new GIT project)

+## Building our First Jenkins Job
+1. Log into Jenkins
+2. Create new Item
+3. Give it an item name and select __FreeStyle Project__
+4. There is __LOTS__ of stuff you can configure here, but don't worry you don't need to do anything if you don't want to.
+Think of them all as optional functionality, they can include AWS triggers, GITHUB polling and so on.